Kooikerhondje

 Common inquiries about the breed

-Yes, they are generally very good with children, provided they are socialized early and treated with respect.
+They are generally excellent with children, provided they are socialized early and treated with respect.

 Are they easy to train?

-They are intelligent and eager to please, but they can be sensitive, so positive reinforcement is essential.
+They are highly intelligent and eager to please, making them responsive to positive reinforcement training methods.

 View Official FCI Standard